janlindblad/bookzone/README.md

 [gNXI]: https://github.com/google/gnxi
 [NSO]: https://developer.cisco.com/docs/nso/#!getting-nso/getting-nso

+Once you have installed ConfD or NSO, you need to set a collection of environment variables in order for the system to find the commands, sources and files necessary.
+The easiest way to do that is to source the resource (rc) file that comes with each installation.
+This also allows easily switching from one installed version to another or back again within seconds.

+If a bash user installed ConfD basic in \~/confd-basic/6.7/ the following command would set up the environment correctly:

+> source \~/confd-basic/6.7/confdrc

+Similarly, for an NSO user with NSO installed in \~/nso/4.7/ the following command would set up the environment correctly:

+> source \~/nso/4.7/ncsrc

 Depending on your interests, you may not need all of these SDKs.
-The example descriptions below list the SDKs you will need for each one.
+The example descriptions in "The YANG Journey" below list the SDKs you will need for each one.
 Apart from these SDKs, you will also need the following tools.
 Many of them are often already installed on a developer's machine, but you may want to make sure.

 ### make